 The best way to decarbonise existing steel plants is to use CCUS on the blast furnace to capture and store or utilise the carbon dioxide.
 In some cases, this carbon dioxide can be utilised with water and a plant waste known as slag, to produce construction material.
 Valorisation of captured carbon in this way can provide an additional revenue stream for steelmakers.

-Are you interested in learning more about how Carbon Clean is revolutionising carbon capture technology?
+Are you interested in learning more about how Carbon Clean is revolutionising carbon capture technology and helping to reduce the carbon footprint of steel?
 Talk with our experts today!